ernesto-butto/book-suggestion-service/README.md

 # BOOKS SUGGESTION SERVICE

+## Notes / Log By Ernesto (Developer) to Interviewer

+At first, I implemented each question / method one by one, and added some test to check for common edge cases and defensive programming.

+When I finished I reviewed `BookSuggestionService.java` and noticed there was a lot of repeated logic.

+To reduce duplication and simplify testing, I first merged logic of `suggestBooks(Reader reader, int rating)` and `suggestBooks(Reader reader)` using `Optional` since these methods only differed by the rating.

+Then I decided to include also the `suggestBooks(Reader reader, Author author)`

+**Note**: I understand that  Optional as a parameter type, is generally discouraged, though it shows a warning....
+I think that with a bit more time I could figure a way to avoid duplication and the warning.

 ## Introduction

 The service suggests books to readers based on the book's ratings, reader's favourite genres, book's author and the